AAU-Python-Guides/install_python_guide/README.md

 pip install -r requirements.txt
 ```

+*Note that for virtual environments, the procedure is exactly the same, except we have to have the current environment activated before writing `pip install ...`*

 ## Git

 We might not use Git directly, but it is an extremely powerful tool, that I can only encurage you to investigate further!
 New code repositories can be download from terminal using the following command:

 ```bash